- Car Shipping Netherlands

 - Vehicles transported to the Netherlands from the U.S. usually cost from $1,600 to $4,100 to ship.

-- A shipping container is the cheapest way to ship a car to the Netherlands, particularly since the country has a number of available shipping ports.
+- A shipping container is the cheapest way to ship a car to the Netherlands, particularly since the country has several available shipping ports.

-Cost & Time Examples For Shipping a Car to Netherlands
+Cost & Time Examples For Shipping a Car to the Netherlands

 To/From | Ground | Ocean | Days |